ICME-Lab/jolt-atlas/README.md

 In JOLT Atlas, we eliminate the complexity that plagues other approaches: ‘no quotient polynomials, no byte decomposition, no grand products, no permutation checks’, and most importantly — no complicated circuits.

-> Saying this, this code has not been audited yet.
-Please do not use in production.

 ## Benchmarks